 Moving to a new home can be exhausting, and moving abroad is 10 times worse.
-With all the complications involved in traveling and sorting your relocation, it can be easy to forget about your health and wellbeing, but try hard not to neglect this essential part of your life.
+With all the complications involved in traveling and sorting your relocation, it can be easy to forget about your health and well-being but try hard not to neglect this essential part of your life.

-Looking after yourself will keep you healthy and mentally strong towards the new changes – eat well, exercise and get sufficient sleep; this will all help you to manage your sense of wellbeing as you immerse yourself in your new environment.
+Looking after yourself will keep you healthy and mentally strong towards the new changes – eat well, exercise, and get sufficient sleep; this will all help you to manage your sense of wellbeing as you immerse yourself in your new environment.

 As exciting as expat life can be, it can sometimes get isolating.
-It’s very common for most expats to miss their social network and find difficult to assimilate that they live far from their loved ones.
+It’s very common for most expats to miss their social network and find it difficult to assimilate that they live far from their loved ones.
 Staying in contact with your friends and family at home can give you some comfort while away.

-In this time an age, however, it’s not so difficult to stay in touch.
+In this time and age, however, it’s not so difficult to stay in touch.
 Make use of the many tools and new technologies that facilitate getting in touch with your friends and family, and try visiting them when possible.

 Adjusting to a new culture can take time.
 You may find that attitudes that are popular in your home country may not be well received in your new location.
 It’s not a case of right and wrong.
-A respectful and open-minded approach will help you to understand the cultural differences and embrace the change.
+A respectful and open-minded approach will help you to understand cultural differences and embrace the change.

 An open mind also allows you to absorb and learn about different aspects of your new country, contributing to a smoother transition.

 Moving to another country and immersing yourself in a different culture can be as exciting as it is overwhelming.
-It’s important to stay positive about the change, and remind yourself that, despite the setbacks, life abroad is a great life experience that opens many doors.
+It’s important to stay positive about the change and remind yourself that, despite the setbacks, life abroad is a great life experience that opens many doors.

 New cultures usually bring you the opportunity to experience entirely different things; new food, see new places to visit, new sports to learn, and much more.
 Each country has its perks and peculiarities, and embracing the adventure will most certainly enrich your life.